the pest flies invading your home

 Source: Often found breeding in animal manure and in poultry houses.
 Also may feed on organic decaying matter, meaning they may be found in the same areas as Phorid and Fruit Flies.

 Elimination: Remove any decaying matter from the area.
-If found in a drain source, clean out the drain with a bio drain gel.
+Clean the drain with a bio-drain gel if found in a drain source.

 Cheese Skipper

-Appearance: Black and shiny flies with bronze tints about 3/16 inch in length.
+Appearance: Black and shiny flies with bronze tints about 3/16 inches long.
 Reddish brown eyes and slightly iridescent wings.
-The Cheese Skipper has sudden snapping movements which may cause them to “skip” as far as 10 inches.
+The Cheese Skipper has sudden snapping movements, which may cause them to “skip” as far as 10 inches.

 Source: Often found on cheese and meats.
-They can also get trapped in grease and food in cracks of equipment.
+They can also get trapped in grease and food in cracks in equipment.
 When inspecting for Cheese Skippers, remember that the breeding source must be moist.

 Elimination: Sanitation is important for the containment and eradication of this fly.
 All surfaces should be entirely cleaned to remove all grease, crumbs, cheese, and meat scraps.
 Fogging with pyrethrin compounds is also recommended for killing adult Cheese Skippers.